Undergraduate Selection Process

 Medicine with Foundation BMedSci and BMBS (A108) and Medicine at Lincoln with Foundation BMedSci and BMBS (A18L)

-- a minimum of five GCSEs at Level 6 (B).
-This must include:
+In order to reach the scoring stage you must have a minimum of five GCSEs at Level 6 (B).

 All five and six-year medicine courses - A100, A10L, A108, A18L